dannydjdk/Tiny-Redstone/README.md

 Click the Import button.
 Find the *.json file with the saved circuit and open it.
 The circuit will now be saved to your blueprint.

-## Future Plans

-- Tiny Levers.
-- Panel covers to hide circuitry and reduce lag potential.
-- One Probe support, so you can see the redstone signal of each tiny component.
-- Possible add-ons - gates, clocks, redstone math (possibly as an add-on mod since I want to keep this mod vanilla flavored)
-- Fixing whatever bugs you find that somehow I didn't find.

 ## Permissions

 Yes, I would love to see this mod in your open source modpack.
 Curseforge packs are always okay, anywhere else, a link back to this page is appreciated.
 But you were already doing that for all mods anyway, right?